dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 the cells underneath the sprixel change.
 A sprixel which is both a multiple of the cell height and a multiple of six is the most predictable possible sprixel.

+When using non-interpolative blitting together with scaling, unless your goal includes minimizing the total area required, lower-resolution blitters will generally look just as good as higher resolution blitters, and be faster.

 # BUGS

 Functions which describe rendered state such as **ncplane_at_yx** and